MSK Diagnostic Ultrasound Scan | iPS Clinics in Bridgend, Cardiff, Carmarthen, Newport & Porthcawl Logo Phone Icon Call

 Subacromial impingement (dynamic assessment)

-Limitations: Some deep structures (e.g. labrum) are not visible on ultrasound and may require MRI or X-ray.
-Ultrasound can help exclude other causes of pain when diagnosing frozen shoulder.
-An x-ray is also recommended to rule out other potential causes of severe pain and restricted movement in a shoulder joint.
+Limitations: Some deep structures in the shoulder (e.g. labrum) are often poorly visualised on ultrasound and may require MRI or X-ray.
+An x-ray is required to rule out other potential causes of severe pain and restricted movement in a shoulder joint, before a definite diagnosis of frozen shoulder can be given.

 Elbow